 Statistical analysis was done using Prism 3 for Windows version 3.0, GraphPad Company, USA.
-Student's unpaired 't' test was done to compare the means between controls and test subjects within each group.
+Student's unpaired 't' test was done to compared the means between controls and test subjects within each group.
 Correlation between sleep efficiency and subjective feelings of sleep quality were done by tests of correlation.
-P<0.05 was taken as statistically significant.
-Contingency tables were prepared using 80% Sleep Efficiency as a cut-off.
+P<0.05 was statistically significant. taken Contingency tables were prepared using 80% Sleep Efficiency as a cut-off.
 Relative risk was estimated and significance testing was done by Fischer's exact test.
-To assess whether noise levels at the workplace correlated with sleep efficiency, test of correlation was done with the average noise level at the workplace as the dependent variable and sleep efficiency as the independent variable.
+To assess whether noise levels at the workplace correlated with sleep efficiency, test of correlation was done with the average noise level at the workplace as the dependant variable and sleep efficiency as the independent variable.